 Mr. Graves' knowledge of the citrus industry landed him instrumental roles in the Florida Citrus Commission, Indian River Citrus League, and Florida Land Council.
 An active member of the Florida Chamber of Commerce for more than 20 years, Mr. Graves was elected Director Emeritus in 2005.
 He was also inducted into the Florida Citrus Hall of Fame.

 The Graves family has been fervent supporters of UF and established the Mr. and Mrs. J.R.
 (Rip) Graves Eminent Scholar Chair in Biotechnology Fund at the UF's Institute of Food and Agricultural Sciences.

 Charles Stuzin BSBA '64

 Mr. Stuzin is President of S.F.
 Partners, Inc. He was formerly President and CEO of Citizens Federal Bank, of Miami.
 In addition, Mr. Stuzin previously served as Chairman of Loan America Financial Corporation, a national mortgage banking firm.

 The Stuzin Family has established a major endowment to support and name the College's David Stuzin Hall in honor of the late Miami accountant, banker and civic leader.

 In addition to their philanthropy at the University of Florida, Mr. Stuzin and his wife, Rosalyn, are actively engaged in many community and religious charities in the South Florida area.

 Mr. Stuzin graduated from the University of Florida with a Bachelor of Science in Business Administration (Accounting) in 1964.
-He has been a member of the Warrington College of Business Administration's Business Advisory Council since 2001.
+He has been a member of the Warrington College of Business's Business Advisory Council since 2001.

 J. Roy Duggan BSBA '38